HanYangZhao/aws-terraform-demo/README.md

     ### Pros
      * Decoupled components and modules allows for easy upgrade
      * Seperate pipelines for each type or resource
-     * Decouple AWS provider version in for each resource type
+     * Decouple AWS provider version in for each resource type.
+This is sometimes an issue when Terraform is going through major version upgrade, where some resouces types have breaking change.
+By decoupling the providers for each type of resource we isolate the breaking change.

     ### Cons
-    * Not good if you intend to organized multiple cloud resources in a "solution" (multiple type of resources deployed at the same time)
+    * Adds complexity if you intend to organized multiple types of cloud resources in a "solution" (multiple type of resources managed at the same time as a part of a solution).
+It's more diffucult to make a tag on a specific release version of the infra

 ## Deployment flow
 ![Alt text here](diagrams/deployment_flow.svg)